aleksei-berezkin/typique/README.md

 ### Object notation

-This notation is especially useful to define styles based on component props.
-More on that in [React examples](/examples/TODO).
+This notation is especially useful to define styles based on component props, and works best with the `co()` helper (see below).
+See an example in the [Qwik demo project](demos/qwik-toast/src/routes/index.tsx).

 ```ts
 const buttonClasses = {